tcarreira/presentations/opensource/drupal-iberia.md

 - **Community and Collaboration**: It creates a sense of belonging, connecting people
 - **Self-Determination**: It lets communities shape their own digital future, free from control
 - **Personal Growth**: Contributing helps build meaningful skills and fosters learning
-- **Giving Back**: It’s a chance to contribute to something larger than yourself
+- **Giving Back**: It's a chance to contribute to something larger than yourself
-- **Fostering Innovation through People**: Technology can’t replace human empathy
+- **Fostering Innovation through People**: Technology can't replace human empathy
 - **Collective Responsibility**: Open Source ensures everyone has a voice in shaping the future

 ---